gursharanbains/cra-ts-2/README.md

 Launches the test runner in the interactive watch mode.<br />
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
+Note: this project is also configured to run linting before the test using the 'pretest' command.

+### `yarn lint`

+Runs our ESLint on all .js, .jsx, .ts, and .tsx files (more file types to be added as needed).
+Run 'yarn lint --fix' to automatically fix linting issues.
+As Prettier has been configured as an ESLint rule, it is recommended to turn on 'editor.formatOnSave' rule in your VSCode settings to avoid unnecessary lint warnings.

+### `yarn docz:dev`

+Finds all .mdx files in your /src, creates a docz site, and launches a local server.

 ### `yarn build`